tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LP-10-Ins_Evaluations.md

 ### 10. Instructor Do: Evaluations (10 min)

-Students will receive a dry walk through of the various evaluation metrics that can be used to evaluate their trading algorithms.
+Students will receive a dry walk through of the various evaluation metrics that can be used to evaluate their trading algorithms, namely portfolio and trade related evaluation metrics.
 This will include revisiting metrics such as cumulative returns and sharpe ratios, as well as new metrics such as the Sortino ratio.
 The instructor will explain how the metrics are calculated and how they are used.

 **Files:** [trading_algorithm_evaluation.ipynb](Activities/06-Ins_Evaluations/Solved/trading_algorithm_evaluation.ipynb)

 Navigate to the **evaluation** slide of the Unit 15.1 slideshow.
 Communicate the following:

-* Evaluating securities, trades, and portfolios is important regardless if it is a human or algorithm making the trade.
-The following metrics can be used to evaluate a securities/trades.
+* Evaluating the performance of a portfolio is of utmost importance, regardless if it is a human or an algorithm making trades.
+The following metrics can be used to evaluate a portfolio.

   * **Cumulative Return**- the total/aggregated amount of gains and losses for an investment.
 Cumulative return is measured across time and not for a given time period.